Khushnoor-gojwari/Khushnoor-gojwari/README.md

 - 🤖 Building AI-powered applications with LLMs, RAG, and Voice Agents
 - 🎯 Passionate about solving real-world problems using AI
 - 🌱 Currently exploring Multi-Agent AI and MCP integrations
-- 📍 Based in India | Open to remote opportunities
+- 📍 Based in India | Open to opportunities

 ---